• Skip to main content

 Medications

-Most people with kidney disease are started on an angiotensin-converting enzyme (ACE) inhibitor or an angiotensin receptor blocker (ARB), which help lower blood pressure and protein in the urine.
-But it’s common to take multiple medications.
+Most people living with kidney disease are prescribed an angiotensin-converting enzyme (ACE) inhibitor or an angiotensin receptor blocker (ARB) and a sodium-glucose cotransporter 2 inhibitor (SGLT2i).
+These medications help lower blood pressure and reduce protein in the urine—both of which are important for protecting kidney function.
+In many cases, managing kidney disease involves taking more than one medication.

 Learn More